wandb/docs/docs/guides/registry/intro.md

 ## Migrating from the legacy Model Registry to W&B Registry

-The W&B Model Registry will be deprecated by the end of 2024.
-The contents in your Model Registry will be migrated to W&B Registry.
-Detailed information about the migration process from the legacy Model Registry to Registry will be posted soon.
+The W&B Model Registry will eventually be deprecated.
+Before it is deprecated, the contents in your legacy Model Registry will be migrated to W&B Registry.
+Detailed information about the migration process from the legacy Model Registry to Registry is posted [here]([url](./model_registry_eol)).

-The soon to be legacy W&B Model Registry App UI is still available until W&B Registry is made generally available.
+Until a migration is available, both legacy Model Registry and Registry will be supported.
 To view the legacy Model Registry: Navigate to the Model Registry from the homepage.
 A banner will appear to view the legacy Model Registry App UI.

 ![](/images/registry/nav_to_old_model_reg.gif)